Moynur/news-app/README.md

 Integration tests: go test -tags=integration ./...

 ### Local Testing
-You can send a CURL request like
+You can send a CURL request like below or check the Postman collection and add the optional filters to the body
 ```
 curl --location --request GET 'http://localhost:8080/loadArticles' \
 --header 'Content-Type: application/json' \